volcano-sh/website/content/en/docs/schduler_introduction.md

   selfLink: /api/v1/namespaces/volcano-system/configmaps/volcano-scheduler-configmap
   uid: 1effe4d6-126c-42d6-a3a4-b811075c30f5
 ```

 It includes actions and tiers in volcano-scheduler.conf.
 In actions, the comma is used as a separator to configure the
 actions to be executed by the scheduler.
 It should be noted that the order of configuration is the order of the scheduler's
-execution, and volcano itself will not check the rationality of the order.
+execution, and Volcano itself will not check the rationality of the order.
 The list of plugins configured in tiers is the
 plugins registered with the scheduler.
 The specific algorithm implementation defined in plugins will be called in actions.